toriihq/handbook/technology/javascript.md

 ## TypeScript

-In April 2022, we have started work to include TypeScript in our stack.
-A decision if focus should be 100% shifted to TypeScript will be decided by the team during May-June 2022.
+In 2022, work started to include TypeScript in our stack.
+For projects that already support TypeScript, we expect new code to be written in TypeScript.

+Code changes for JavaScript files can be done by first replacing the code to TypeScript and then applying the changes.
+This is not yet mandatory.